MattKevan/kevan.tv/_posts/2020-12-14-the-best-sites-for-public-domain-art-and-illustration.md

 **[Iowa University Digital Library](https://digital.lib.uiowa.edu)** – More than a million digital objects from the university archives.

 **[Library of Congress Digital Collections](https://www.loc.gov)**  – Explore the archives of the largest library in the world.
+Collections include [WPA posters](https://www.loc.gov/pictures/collection/wpapos/) and more.

 **[Los Angeles County Museum of Art](https://collections.lacma.org)** – Thousands of high-resolution public domain art and photography.

-**[Museum of New Zealand (Te Papa Tongarewa)](https://collections.tepapa.govt.nz)** – Browse 800,000 artworks, taonga, photographs, collection objects, and botanical and zoological specimens from Te Papa’s collections.
+**[Museum of New Zealand (Te Papa Tongarewa)](https://collections.tepapa.govt.nz)** – Browse 800k artworks, taonga, photographs, collection objects, and botanical and zoological specimens from Te Papa’s collections.

+**[National Agricultural Library Digital Collections](https://naldc.nal.usda.gov)** – Includes the USDA Pomological Watercolor Collection, a series of over 7000 paintings of fruit and vegetables.

 **[National Gallery of Art](https://www.nga.gov)** – Over 54,000 artworks, prints, drawings, sculptures and more.
 Not high resolution.

+**[National Gallery Victoria](https://www.ngv.vic.gov.au/explore/collection/)** – Over 30,000 high resolution public domain images covering Australian, Indigenous and international art, design and architecture.

 **[NYPL Digital Collections](https://digitalcollections.nypl.org)**  – Explore over 900k items digitised from  The New York Public Library’s collections.
 Many, but not all are available as high-resolution downloads.

 **[The Rijksmuseum](http://rijksmuseum.nl)** – The national museum of the Netherlands.
 Explore over 700k public domain artworks.

-**[RSID Museum](https://risdmuseum.org/)** – Over 80k public domain art and design images.
+**[RSID Museum](https://risdmuseum.org/)** – Over 80,000 public domain art and design images.

 **[Statens Museum for Kunst](https://www.smk.dk/en/)** - The national gallery for Denmark, large collection of art and objects.